Keyfactor/iis-orchestrator/readme_source.md

 ProviderName | Crypto Provider Name | String ||| Name of the Windows cryptographic provider to use during reenrollment jobs when generating and storing the private keys.
 If not specified, defaults to 'Microsoft Strong Cryptographic Provider'.
 This value would typically be specified when leveraging a Hardware Security Module (HSM).
 The specified cryptographic provider must be available on the target server being managed.
 The list of installed cryptographic providers can be obtained by running 'certutil -csplist' on the target Server.
 SAN | SAN | String || Reenrolling | Specifies Subject Alternative Name (SAN) to be used when performing reenrollment jobs.
 Certificate templates generally require a SAN that matches the subject of the certificate (per RFC 2818).
 Format is a list of <san_type>=<san_value> entries separated by ampersands.
 Examples: 'dns=www.mysite.com' for a single SAN or 'dns=www.mysite.com&dns=www.mysite2.com' for multiple SANs.
 Can be made optional if RFC 2818 is disabled on the CA.

+None of the above entry parameters have the "Depends On" field set.

 ![](images/WinCertEntryParams.png)

 Click Save to save the Certificate Store Type.